Skip to main content

 • Chocolate manufacturers: Hershey (HSY), Mondelez (MDLZ), Nestlé (NSRGY), Lindt, and Barry Callebaut all care less about one-day direction than about whether cocoa volatility is calming down.

-• West African and Latin American supply incentives: when the market crashes after an historic spike, farm economics and future investment decisions change.
+• West African and Latin American supply incentives: when the market crashes after an historic spike, farm economics and future research decisions change.

 • Food inflation: a sustained cocoa decline would have been a clear relief valve for chocolate and snack producers.
 A rebound interrupts that relief.